mc-datapacks/en/src/tips/enum_scoreboard.md

 # Enum Scoreboard

-You can use fake player to represent a state of your scoreboard instead of using the number directly.
-This make your code more verbose and increase maintainability for the future.
+You can use a fake player to represent a state of your scoreboard instead of using the number directly.
+This makes your code more verbose and increases maintainability for the future.

 ## Declaring enum